Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 Simple and Intuitive

-Web design should be simple and easy to use regardless of a user's abilities.
+Web design should be simple and easy to use regardless of the user’s abilities.
 Design elements should not rely heavily on a user’s previous experience, knowledge, language skills, or current concentration to be used.
 Users should be able to access your content and immediately understand how to use it.

 To ensure your site is intuitive, provide clear headings that give users an idea of how content is organized.
 This can also help improve navigation.
 You may also want to use visual elements to guide users through the page.
 For example, using colors, white space, and icons can help differentiate between sections or highlight important links.